-Examines the role the banking system plays in individual financial activities and considers the monetary
+Examines the role the banking system plays in individual financial activities and considers the monetary policymaking that shapes the world's financial system.

 Prerequisites: BUS 104

 BUS 104 Business Math

 Presents a basic, arithmetic-based approach to business math.
 Students will use practical skill-building to prepare students for careers in business through step-by-step development of concepts and numerous practice exercises.